BRO3886/genlookup/README.md

 1. Select text on any webpage
 2. Right-click to open the context menu
-3. Click "Explain" from the menu
+3. Click "Lookup" from the menu
 4. Wait for the explanation to appear in a popup

 ## Technical Details